bluepylons/USB-C-3-way-splitter/README.md

 21.)
 Test the splitter by plugging it into the 5V 3A source again, and using it to charge various devices (e.g. a phone).
 Make sure each output works.
 If not, check your soldering.

 22.)
-(For the potted variant only) - Inject potting compound into the 5mm hole on the lower enclosure.
+(For the potted variant only) - Inject potting compound into the 5mm hole on the lower enclosure, and it let it dry/solidfy/cure.

 You are done!